 Located along the Lake Superior shores and just five minutes from downtown Marquette, Marquette Mountain offers 170 skiable and bikeable acres with 16 runs.
 Season pass holders can also ski one day free at Big Powderhorn Mountain, Pine Mountain and Mont Ripley.

 Pine Mountain is best known for being one of the best jumping hills in the nation and hosts the Kiwanis Ski Club Jump Weekend each February.
 Top jumpers from around the world have competed and set records during this tournament and the event attracts more than 20,000 spectators each year.
 For those looking to ski and snowboard, the main mountain caters to all levels.
 It features 28 runs with three ski lifts and is fully lit giving you the opportunity for night skiing.
 A ski lodge with hotel rooms and ski-in-ski-out condos are available for lodging.

 Ski Brule is a smaller resort that’s great for families.
-The affordable pricing, kids programs and daycare options make this a family favorite.
+The affordable pricing, kids' programs and daycare options make this a family favorite.
 The mountain also offers runs for all skill levels.
-The three terrain parks and 17 trails have a pretty even mix of beginner, intermediate and advanced difficulty ratings with one expert-level trail for the more adventurous riders.
+The three terrain parks and 17 trails have a mix of beginner, intermediate and advanced difficulty ratings with one expert-level trail for the more adventurous riders.
 There are plenty of other activities the kids will love too.
-Try fat tire biking, cross country skiing, or one of the two tubing hills onsite.
+Try fat tire biking, cross-country skiing, or one of the two tubing hills onsite.
 Ski Brule Village offers chalets, shopping and dining options.

 Check our Downhill Ski Report for current conditions to help you plan your trip!
-Some resorts may be operating differently due to COVID-19 restrictions.
 Please check each resort’s website for updates.